ExtraCrafTX/ServerAdditionsUtil/README.md

 # ServerAdditionsUtil
 A utility that allows for easy server-side-only additions to the game.
-Intended to be used as a jar-in-jar.

 **This project is still very much a work in progress and as such nothing is final!
 Literally *everything* is still subject to major changes!**